Top MTB Pedals for the Ultimate Ride

 Crankbrothers Stamp 7

-Available in different sizes — match to your actual foot, not your shoe size.
+The Crankbrothers Stamp 7 is available in different sizes — match to your actual foot, not your shoe size.
 Small, medium, and large options ensure proper support.
 Adjustable pins let you tune grip.

 Aluminum construction with quality bearings.
 Holds up to aggressive riding.
 Premium price but premium durability for downhill and enduro abuse.